dexidp/website/content/docs/connectors/microsoft.md

       tenant: organizations
 ```

+`domainHint` configuration parameter allows for a more streamlined login
+experience when the email domain is common to all users of the connector.
+By default, users with multiple Microsoft sessions will be prompted to choose
+which account they want to use for login.
+When `domainHint` is configured,
+Microsoft will select the session with matching email without the interactive
+prompt.

+For example: user John Doe has 2 active Microsoft sessions:

+- John.Doe@live.com (consumer)
+- John.Doe@example.com (organization)

+If Example Organization configures the `domainHint` parameter with its
+organization's email suffix, John will not be prompted to select an account
+from the active sessions.
+Instead, the matching organization session is
+selected automatically.

 `scopes` configuration parameter controls what the initial scope(s) of the identity
 token that dex requests from Microsoft.
 To change this initial set, configure
 the `scopes` parameter to be a list of one or more valid scopes (as defined in